davidwickman/bev-fundraiser/PROJECT-NOTES.md

 - Makes deployment to multiple environments easier
 - Security best practice

-### 4. PM2 is Essential for Node.js
+### 4. systemd is Reliable for Node.js Services
 - Keeps app running 24/7
 - Auto-restart on crashes
-- Easy log management
+- Built into Linux (no extra dependencies)
-- Simple monitoring
+- Prevents multiple instances from spawning

 ### 5. Schedule Logic
 - Better to have app self-manage schedule